yangacer/sqlite3cpp/README.md

 }
 ```

-### Query with range for-loop and typed parameter binding
+### Query with range-based for-loop and typed parameter bindings

 ```cpp
 char const *query = "select * from T where a > ? and a < ? and b like ?";